spreedly/sample-express/README.md

-# sample-payment-frame
+# sample-express

-An example implementation of a payment page using the Spreedly Checkout form.
+An example implementation of a payment page using Spreedly Express.

-All logic is contained in `index.html`.
+A basic page is shown in `index.html`.

+A page showing how a master form can also collect additional information is shown in `sample.html`.

-You can see this form live at [https://spreedly-checkout.herokuapp.com](https://spreedly-checkout.herokuapp.com)
+You can see this form live at [https://spreedly-sample-express.herokuapp.com/index.html](https://spreedly-sample-express.herokuapp.com/index.html)